siderolabs/talos/website/content/v1.3/reference/cli.md

 ### Options

 ```
       --debug              debug operation from kernel logs. --no-wait is set to false when this flag is set
       --force              if true, force a node to shutdown without a cordon/drain
   -h, --help               help for shutdown
+      --timeout duration   time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
-      --wait    wait for the operation to complete, tracking its progress. always set to true when --debug is set
+      --wait               wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
 ```

 ### Options inherited from parent commands